arbois/covguide/content/_index.md

     * Copy the sharing link by clicking on "Copy link"
 * [Email me](mailto:me@vaughntan.org) the sharing link to post your translation on this website.
 We'll post a PDF version of your translation that is automatically generated from this live document.
 You can continue to edit and update your live document—any edits you make will automatically update the PDF.

+### Share these guides

+Please share these guides actively and widely: the more businesses adopt these suggestions, the safer we'll all be.
+When re-posting or sharing, please link directly to this website.

 ### Contributors

-Many people helped put this together, including Laurence Berland, Feroz Gajia, Jennifer Gardy, Paul Henninger, Belinda Lester, Erik Garrison, Mika Matsuzaki, Jake Parrott, Harper Reed, and Pam Yung.
+Many people helped put this together, including Laurence Berland, Feroz Gajia, Jennifer Gardy, Paul Henninger, Belinda Lester, Erik Garrison, Matthew Jozwiak, Mika Matsuzaki, Jake Parrott, Harper Reed, and Pam Yung.

 ### Disclaimer